sahi555/python/README.md

 # python
-In this files we main focus on python program from the basic senarios.
+In this,we mainly focus on python program from the basic senarios.